meteofrance/py4cast/README.md

 - The dataset path
 - The PY4CAST_ROOTDIR path

-Here is an example of command to run a "dev_mode" training of the HiLam model with the TITAN dataset:
+Here is an example of command to run a training of the HiLam model with the TITAN dataset:
 ```sh
 PY4CAST_TITAN_PATH=/dataset/TITAN \
 PY4CAST_ROOTDIR=<your_py4cast_root_dir> \